 A child must NOT be determined to be a child with an exce Exclusionary Factor How to Evaluate Lack of appropriate instruction in reading, including the essential components of reading instruction (defined in section 1208(3) of the ESEA(NCLB); Evidence shows that the student's previous reading instruction and curriculum addressed phonemic awareness, phonics, vocabulary development, reading fluency (including oral reading skills), and reading comprehension strategies.
 This evidence may come from (a) an evaluation of the school's basal curriculum and supplemental materials, and (b) that the student actually received instruction provided by highly qualified teachers using appropriate basal curriculum and supplemental materials. • Lack of appropriate instruction in math; or Evidence shows that the student's previous math instruction and curriculum addressed math calculation, problem solving, and conceptual understanding.
-This evidence may come from (a) an evaluation of the school's basal curriculum and supplemental materials, and (b) that the student actually received instruction provided by highly qualified teachers using appropriate basal curriculum and supplemental materials. • Limited English proficiency; If the student being evaluated is an English Language Learner, provide evidence that the student was provided with appropriate accommodations and interventions to address it.
+This evidence may come from (a) an evaluation of the school's basal curriculum and supplemental materials, and (b) that the student actually received instruction provided by highly qualified teachers using appropriate basal curriculum and supplemental materials.
+Limited English proficiency; If the student being evaluated is an English Language Learner, provide evidence that the student was provided with appropriate accommodations and interventions to address it.
 Consider things such as: proficiency in English and in the student's native language, amount of time in the country, level of education in the student's native country, etc. Also consider whether the student's rate of learning is different from those of similar language background and educational experience.
 If, in spite of appropriate accommodations and interventions, the student's learning difficulties persist, this factor is ruled out. and the child does not otherwise meet the eligibility criteria as a child with an exceptionality Evidence shows that the student's learning difficulties are due to factors other than those associated with the criteria for disabilities as defined in IDEA.
 For example, frequent moves, incarceration, substance abuse, etc. The term shall not apply if a child's educational performance is adversely affected primarily because the child is a child with deaf-blindness The team should rule out the presence of deaf-blindness.
 If the data the team collects matches the indicators for deaf- blindness, the student should be identified as a child with deaf-blindness rather than a child with multiple disabilities.

-D - s the student exhibit an exceptionality?
-Indicators ord review and/or Interviews indicate the presence of co-existing impairments Mea asures of educational performance indicate the following: 0 the coexisting impairments are such that the student cannot be provided services appropriately in classrooms solely for students with one of the impairments; or 0 the coexisting impairments are such that the student cannot be provided services appropriately in general education classrooms without specific assistance, modifications, adaptations, or supports necessary to accommodate the multiple impairments Other suppo rting information: Records cont ain medical information which provides evidence of multiple disabilities s the child need special education?
-Indicators For meeting this prong of eligibility, the team must consider information and have data to support at least 1 indicator from both of the fo ollowing categories: 1.
-Despite mo odifications in instruction, curriculum and environment, student's rate of learning is significantly less than peers • pite modifications in instruction, curriculum, and environment, student's educational performance in various - appropriate environments is significantly delayed from peers
+Prong 1: Does the student exhibit an exceptionality?
+Indicators Record review and/or Interviews indicate the presence of co-existing impairments Measures of educational performance indicate the following: the coexisting impairments are such that the student cannot be provided services appropriately in classrooms solely for students with one of the impairments; or the coexisting impairments are such that the student cannot be provided services appropriately in gen education classrooms without specific assistance, modifications, adaptations, or supports necessary to accommodate the multiple impairments Other supporting information: , Records contain medical information which provides evidence of multiple disabilities Prong 2: Does the child need special education?
+Indicators For meeting this prong of eligibility, the team must consider information and have data to support at least 1 indicate both of the following categories: or from 1.
+Despite modifications in instruction, curriculum and environment, student's rate of learning is significantly less th peers an Despite modifications in instruction, curriculum, and environment, student's educational performance in value appropriate environments is significantly delayed from peers arious